Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

 \inlinesection{Tools and resources for community building.} Auditors especially wished for resources that would bring together the diverse, interdisciplinary groups involved in auditing, similar to the few tools for Community Spaces we found in our tool survey.
+As one auditor put it, \inlinequote{We have to have people in the accountability business}{7}.
 Auditors hoped greater communication could help unite the profession around policy developments, shared language, standards, and goals that could improve the impact of their work.
-As one auditor put it, \inlinequote{We have to have people in the accountability business}{7}.
-Another asked, \inlinequote{How do we bring these interdisciplinary communities together so that we can use tools together?}{20}

-Participants also emphasized the importance of establishing guidance and facilitating education about auditing tools.
-One auditor at a tech startup said, \inlinequote{[NIST] has like AI guidelines that come out, and we work with them... we send in comments, we give talks, all that kind of stuff.
+One auditor at a tech startup said, \inlinequote{[NIST] has AI guidelines that come out, and we work with them... we send in comments, we give talks, all that kind of stuff.
 I think that's an important part of the auditing community}{4}.
 Another described a workshop attended by civil society, academics, and consulting firms to help prepare for legislation in the European Union (P23).
+One auditor hoped that communication could lead to shared tooling: \inlinequote{How do we bring these interdisciplinary communities together so that we can use tools together?}{20}

 \inlinesection{Implications.} Communicating audit findings, lessons, and insights learned can help build trust and validate audit findings, recommendations, and subsequent interventions.
-Published audit reports expand the forum holding model operators accountable, allowing policymakers, journalists, and other public stakeholders to engage with and analyze the outcomes without performing evaluations themselves.
-Embracing public evaluation results also helps to foster and expedite a culture of continuous learning, enabling audit practitioners to learn from each other’s experiences, and critiques.
+Audit report repositories could expand the forum holding model operators accountable, allowing policymakers, journalists, and other public stakeholders to engage with evaluations more easily.
+Embracing public evaluation results also helps audit practitioners to learn from each other’s experiences.
+Despite these benefits, tooling to support these stages is rare.
+While we found some domain-specific spaces where auditors can interact---the Benefits Tech Advocacy Hub \citep{noauthor_benefits_2023}, for example---we found few audit reporting tools or tools for facilitating communication between auditors, journalists, and activists.
+Future design work and research could explore these emergent categories.
+Academic research could also explore in more detail the specific mechanisms of audit communication that are most likely to result in meaningful change---such as including concrete demands for action~\citep{raji_actionable_2022}---and imagine new tools to support those mechanisms.